OpenSlides/OpenSlides/DEVELOPMENT.md

 - `run-tests`: Execute all tests from the submodule
 - `build-dev`: Build an image with the tag `openslides-<service>-dev`

+### Build arguments in the Dockerfile

+These build arguments should be supported by every service:

+- `REPOSITORY_URL`: The git-url for the repository to use
+- `GIT_CHECKOUT`: A branch/tag/commit to check out during the build

+Note that meaningful defaults should be provided in the Dockerfile.

 ## Developing on a single service

 Go to the serivce and create a new branch (from master):